 Scotti’s is a great family restaurant serving up traditional and delicious German food.
 The prices are great and the location is awesome.
 If you’re planning on spending a few hours strolling through Südpark, you’ll have to stop by at Scotti’s for dinner.

 Merowinger Platz Fußgängerskulptur

 While it might not be on the list of top ten things to do in Düsseldorf, these sculptures are pretty neat.
-Right off the Merowinger Platz tram stop you’ll find a bunch of red and blue feet.
-This piece serves as a symbol to remind people how we once travelled – by foot.
-It is ironically located between heavy car and street car traffic to serve as a constant reminder.
+Right off the Merowinger Platz tram stop, you’ll find a bunch of red and blue feet.
+This piece serves as a symbol to remind people how we once traveled – by foot.
+It is ironically located between heavy car and streetcar traffic to serve as a constant reminder.

 Hey, perhaps it’s not a site for me, but the university in Düsseldorf is quite large in size and surrounded by some beautiful nature.
 It’s also attached to the Botanisher Gartens so why not check the place out?

 Boui Boui Bilk is home to some of the coolest events throughout the year.
 Most popularly hosted are the night fleamarkets “Nachtkonsum Nachtflohmarkt” and the Fashion Yard.
 There are also other events hosted there such as the Wine Festival, concerts, and various parties.

 Who doesn’t love a botanical garden?
 Düsseldorf’s garden is used as a research center and offers various exhibitions and tours throughout the year.
 The focal point of the gardens is their Geodesic Dome that stands at 18 metres high.
 This is the perfect thing to do on a warm and sunny day!

 There are only about 4 or 5 standing graves still at the Alte Bilker Friedhof, but it is now filled with history and beautiful nature.
 In the summer time, you’ll see this place packed with children playing at the water park and dozens of families and friends sitting down for picnics.